 Spoon the cooled chocolate ganache on top of the cooled cupcakes.
 If the chocolate ganache is not smooth anymore, reheat it in the microwave for a few seconds.

 Go with the brand you love, but for me, nothing can compete with Hershey's milk chocolate bars.
-This is THE s'mores chocolate for me.

 You can decide:

 - make your own marshmallow meringue frosting that tastes like marshmallow cream but is stiff enough that it holds its shape

 - frost your cupcakes with store-bought marshmallow cream